A first-digit anomaly in the 2009 Iranian presidential election: Introduction

 \section{Introduction}

-The results of the 12 June 2009 presidential election held in the Islamic Republic of Iran are of high political importance in Iran.
+The results of the 12 June 2009 presidential-election first round held in the Islamic Republic of Iran are of high political importance in Iran.
 International interest in these results is also considerable.
-On 14 June 2009, the Ministry of the Interior (MOI) published a table of the numbers of votes received by the four candidates for 366 voting areas \cite{MOI09}.
+On 14 June 2009, the Ministry of the Interior (MOI) published a table of the numbers of votes $v_{ij}$ received by the $j$-th of the $n=4$ candidates for the $i$-th of $m=366$ voting areas \citep{MOI09}.
 In order to avoid focussing on personalities, the four candidates will be referred to here as A, R, K, and M, following the order given in the table.
 These letters correspond to the conventional Roman alphabet transliteration of the four candidates' names by which they are frequently referred to.
-The total votes for these four candidates from the MOI table give A as the winner with 24,515,209 votes, against R with 659,281 votes, K with 328,979 votes, and M with 13,225,330 votes.
+The total votes $y_j := \sum_i v_{ij}$ for these four candidates from the MOI table give A as the winner with 24,515,209 votes, against R with 659,281 votes, K with 328,979 votes, and M with 13,225,330 votes.
+A second voting round was not held.